 By February, most of us have forgotten our New Year’s resolution to save more or build credit.
 But tax refund time represents one of the best opportunities to make good on those financial resolutions.

 If you’ve struggled to build credit in the past, you may be able to use your tax refund to build better credit.
 But you can’t simply buy a better credit score.
-Instead, you need to deploy your money strategically to ensure that you’re boosting your score as much as possible.
+Instead, you need to deploy your money strategically to ensure that you’re improving your score as much as possible.

 We’re partnering with Self to help you understand how you can put your tax refund to work to build your credit.
 Check out Self here and see how you can get started right now >>